jmpotter1/cryptocoin/README.md

 https://cryptocoincore.org

-For an immediately usable, binary version of the Bitcoin Core software, see https://cryptocoincore.org/en/download/.
+For an immediately usable, binary version of the CryptoCoin Core software, see https://cryptocoincore.org/en/download/.

 What is CryptoCoin Core?
 ---------------------

-CryptoCoin Core connects to the Bitcoin peer-to-peer network to download and fully validate blocks and transactions.
+CryptoCoin Core connects to the CryptoCoin peer-to-peer network to download and fully validate blocks and transactions.
 It also includes a wallet and graphical user interface, which can be optionally built.